ioccc-src/winner/next/guidelines.md

 It is beyond the scope of this document to discuss the many tests that `txzchk(1)` performs; if you wish to know, we refer you to the [source code](https://github.com/ioccc-src/mkiocccentry/blob/master/txzchk.c) or the man page.
-You might find a fun option if you do either of these!
+You might just find a fun option if you do either of these!
 </p>

 <p class="leftbar">